Climate and Average Weather Year Round in Bordils Spain

-The muggier period of the year lasts for 3.3 months, from June 23 to October 1, during which time the comfort level is muggy, oppressive, or miserable at least 8% of the time.
-The muggiest day of the year is August 11, with muggy conditions 32% of the time.
+The muggier period of the year lasts for 3.3 months, from June 24 to October 2, during which time the comfort level is muggy, oppressive, or miserable at least 8% of the time.
+The month with the most muggy days in Bordils is August, with 9.3 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Bordils experiences mild seasonal variation over the course of the year.